FIBROMYALGIA or ADRENAL FATIGUE?

 "Some of us in those days thought that we had actually identified a disease, which this clearly is not.
 To make people ill, to give them an illness, was the wrong thing.”
 Dr. Frederick Wolfe, the director of the National Databank for Rheumatic Diseases and the lead author of the 1990 paper that first defined the diagnostic guidelines for Fibromyalgia.
 He says he has become cynical and discouraged about the diagnosis, and now considers the condition a physical response to stress, depression, and economic and social anxiety.
 Taken from a 2008 article in the New York Times called, Drug Approved.
 Is Disease Real?

 About four decades ago, the medical community started noticing an exponential increase in patients with the symptoms of Adrenal Fatigue.
 They had a big meeting.
 They changed the name of this group of symptoms from Adrenal Fatigue to Fibromyalgia.
-Why would the medical and pharmaceutical communities feel that it was imperative to change the name of this health problem from Adrenal Fatigue to Fibromyalgia?
-Part of the problem had to do with what we talked about above; the fact that there are no standard medical tests that can definitively diagnose Fibromyalgia.
+This in itself begs the question of why --- why would the medical and pharmaceutical communities feel that it was absloutely imperative to change the name of this health problem from Adrenal Fatigue to Fibromyalgia?
+Part of the problem had to do with what we talked about above; the fact that there were and still are no standard medical tests that can definitively diagnose Fibromyalgia.

 But let's think about this situation a different way.
 If your doctor said to you, "Mrs. Smith, you have Adrenal Fatigue," what are the first two questions you would ask?
 Think for a moment ---- we would all ask the same two questions.